MikroElektronika/mikrosdk_click_v2/clicks/digiisolator/README.md

 ## Example Description

-> This example demonstrates the use of the DIGI Isolator click board
+> This example demonstrates the use of the DIGI Isolator Click board
 > by reading and writing data by using SPI and UART serial interface
 > and reading results of AD conversion.